 The idea that SE is the missing argument required for SE constructions is not a new one (see Cinque 1988, Mendikoetxea 1999, D'Alessandro 2007, and references therein).
 The proposal that SE raises to subject position is not new either (see Oca 1914), but it has been discarded by most authors mainly for two reasons.
-First, the fact that it is a clitic.
-In G&B approaches, this essentially means that it cannot raise to subject position (but see Fr. il ('he')); therefore, SE was condemned to attach to a head, (e.g. Cinque 1988).
-And second, the agreement facts -interpreted as indicating that the object receives nominative- do not conform to the "nominative SE" hypothesis straightforwardly.
+On the one hand, it is a clitic, and in G&B approaches this essentially means that it cannot raise to subject position (but see Fr. il ('he')).
+Therefore, SE is condemned to attach to a head, (e.g. Cinque 1988).
+And on the other hand, agreement facts -interpreted as indicating that the object receives nominative- do not conform to the "nominative SE" hypothesis point by point.

-However, the battery of properties discussed in section 2, including agreement facts, are straightforwardly explained if SE is mapped to an $\theta$ -position and moved to (Spec, TP), where it receives nominative case.
+However, the battery of properties discussed in section 2, including agreement facts, are straightforwardly explained if SE is mapped to a θ -position and moved to (Spec, TP), where it receives nominative case.
 In addition, G&B theoretical objections to clitic movement are no longer tenable.
 In this section we develop some ideas concerning the nature of SE and explore some of their consequences.
-The result will be a structure where SE is a regular nominative pronoun encoding animacy but not person.
+The result will be a structure where SE is a regular nominative pronoun encoding person/animacy but not number.